“Friendship Recession” & Mental Health

 The built environment

 The built environment—that is, the physical spaces in which we live, work, and interact—can have a profound impact on social well-being.
-Urban sprawl, car-dependent suburbs, and restrictive zoning laws can limit opportunities for social interaction, while denser, more human-friendly development may facilitate frequent social encounters and foster a greater sense of community.
+Urban sprawl, car-dependent suburbs, and restrictive zoning laws can limit opportunities for social interaction and friendship, while denser, more human-friendly development may facilitate frequent social encounters and foster a greater sense of community.

 For instance, consider the social opportunities in a single-family development versus an urban neighborhood.
 The urban neighborhood likely features “third spaces” where people can gather, such as parks and cafes.
-In a typical suburb, such opportunities are often limited.
-Individuals typically drive to social engagements and are less likely to experience spontaneous social interactions in daily life.
+In a typical suburb, such opportunities for making friends are often limited.
+Individuals typically drive to social engagements and are less likely to experience spontaneous social interactions in daily life which lead to friendship.

 Economic pressures